M3rcuryLake/Blog/content/writeups/bbbbloat.md

 `readelf -a bbbbloat` didn’t show anything unusual, just a large number of functions. `strings` also returned nothing revealing.

 Loading the binary into Ghidra showed an overwhelming number of functions.
 Digging into `FUN_00101307`, we see it takes input, stores it in `local_48`, and compares it to the hex value `0x86187`.
-Submitting the ASCII equivalent in the challenge prompt gives the partial flag:
+Submitting the ASCII equivalent in the challenge prompt gives us the flag: **`picoCTF{cu7_...}`**
-**`picoCTF{cu7_...}`**

-Interestingly, I couldn't find the flag in Ghidra itself, it wasn't hardcoded anywhere — `FUN_00101307` only verifies the input.
-If correct, it passes the value `0x4c75257240343a41` to another function, `FUN_00101259`, which acts like a keygen and generates the actual flag using a Caesar-like encoding algorithm.

-cleaning up the code, the keygen logic looks like this:
+Interestingly, I couldn't find the flag in Ghidra itself, it was not hardcoded anywhere — `FUN_00101307` only verifies the input.
+If correct, it passes the value `0x4c75257240343a41` to another function, `FUN_00101259`, which acts like a keygen and generates the actual flag using a shifting based encoding algorithm.
+So I dug in, and the kegen algorithm looked impressive.
+After cleaning up the code, the keygen logic looks like this:

 ```c
 char *encode_string(undefined8 unused_param, char *input)